Generic Name: atezolizumab (A te zoe LIZ ue mab)

 blurred vision, double vision, eye pain or redness;

 signs of infection--fever, flu symptoms, cough, painful or frequent urination;

-liver problems--loss of appetite, drowsiness, easy bruising or bleeding, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems--loss of appetite, drowsiness, easy bruising or bleeding, dark urine, jaundice (yellowing of the skin or eyes);

 nervous system problems--neck stiffness, increased sensitivity to light, confusion, severe muscle weakness, numbness or tingling in your hands or feet; or

-signs of a hormonal disorder--frequent or unusual headaches, vision problems, feeling light-headed or very tired, mood or behavior changes, hoarse or deepened voice, increased hunger or thirst, increased urination, constipation, hair loss, sweating, feeling cold, muscle pain, weight gain, or weight loss.
+signs of a hormonal disorder--frequent or unusual headaches, feeling light-headed or very tired, mood or behavior changes, hoarse or deepened voice, increased hunger or thirst, increased urination, nausea, vomiting, constipation, hair loss, feeling cold, weight gain, or weight loss.